TJ Friedl: Amateur career

 Friedl attended Foothill High School in Pleasanton, California, where he played for the school's basketball and baseball teams.
 He was a letterman in three seasons for the baseball team, and had a .308 batting average.
 He enrolled at the University of Nevada, Reno, where he walked on to the Nevada Wolf Pack baseball team.
 He batted .216 in 37 at bats as a freshman.
 When told he would play sparingly again as a sophomore, Friedl agreed to take a redshirt year to preserve a season of eligibility.
 In his junior year, Friedl received more playing time.
 He batted .401, the 11th-best batting average in college baseball, and finished with the second-most triples, 17th-best on-base percentage (.494), and 24th-most hits (89).
 Friedl was named to the Mountain West Conference's first team.
 He was set to become the Wolf Pack's captain in his next season.

 Mistakenly believing that he needed to play college baseball for three years, rather than attend college for three years, to be eligible for the Major League Baseball (MLB) draft, Friedl did not consider it an option.
-That summer he played for the St. Cloud (MN) Rox of the Northwoods League where he hit .373 in 16 games with 12 stolen bases and was selected to play in the all-star game but prior to the NWL all-star game he signed with the United States national collegiate baseball team, and compiled a .290 batting average and a .536 slugging percentage.
+That summer he played for the St. Cloud Rox of the Northwoods League where he hit .373 in 16 games with 12 stolen bases and was selected to play in the all-star game but prior to the NWL all-star game he signed with the United States national collegiate baseball team, and compiled a .290 batting average and a .536 slugging percentage.
 Scouts for MLB teams began to contact Friedl about signing.